 - industry (57% - including 45% used for energy production).

-The continuous increase in urbanization and in agricultural products (crops and animals) combined with new demands from the development of bio-based and eco-industries, and the need to preserve bio diversity and the natural eco-system, puts huge demands on our water supply.
+The continuous increase in urbanisation and in agricultural products (crops and animals) combined with new demands from the development of bio-based and eco-industries, and the need to preserve biodiversity and the natural eco-system, puts huge demands on our water supply.